 4. Deliver clear expectations that you and your employee agree with

-35% of employees surveyed said they would leave a job for lack of clear, open communication.
+35% of U.S. employees said they would leave a job for lack of clear, open communication.
 That’s why it’s important to keep multiple channels of communication open.
 I find that making yourself available for just a few minutes usually helps to get ahead of larger issues.
 Make sure to ask every team member to describe under what conditions they perform best and about any concerns they may have regarding their workflow.

-These simple questions, such as, 'What can I do to improve your work experience?' and 'How can I best support you?' will let employees know you are genuinely interested in their growth and development.
+These simple questions, such as, “What can I do to improve your work experience?” and “How can I best support you?” will let employees know you are genuinely interested in their growth and development.
 Listen and follow through.
 With teams feeling less connected, making sure expectations are clear makes it more likely that employees will be productive and feel successful on the tasks that are most important to the business.

 Over 90% of employees say that recognition is important to them and 79% of employees have said that recognition makes them work harder.
 Sometimes as managers, we can get so caught up in the ultimate outcome, we ignore the process and steps employees have taken to get to the win.
 We lose out on many opportunities to engage with and encourage our team members if we ignore the small successes.

 In a recent report, Reward Gateway found that 50% of employees surveyed wanted their employer to increase their investment in reward and recognition.
 The answer?
 Please no more Tricks or Treats!
 Recognition needs to be authentic, timely and consistent.
 Those one-off moments of recognition – like employee of the month, annual performance reviews, tenure awards, etc. are not as effective.
-We need to be creative and continuously think of meaningful ways to recognise and appreciate our employees for their contributions.
+We need to be creative and continuously think of meaningful ways to recognize and appreciate our employees for their contributions.